tomravalde/urban-metabolism-process-database/README.md

 If you use this data or work derived from it in an academic publication, please cite the following paper:

-> Ravalde, T. and Keirstead, J. 2015.
-A database to facilitate a process-oriented approach to urban metabolism. *Working paper*.
+> Ravalde, T. and Keirstead, J. (forthcoming) 2016.
+A database to facilitate a process-oriented approach to urban metabolism. *Journal of Industrial Ecology*

 ## TODO